728x90 AdSpace

 Houari Boumediene

-Conflicts developed between the two leaders, and in June 1965 Boumediene carried out a coup against Ben Bella and installed himself as president.
+Conflicts developed between the two leaders, and on the 19 June 1965 Boumediene carried out a coup against Ben Bella and installed himself as president.
 Boumediene lacked widespread popular support, and he governed at first through a 26-member revolutionary council.
 As a result his leadership was weak and indecisive, but after an attempt by military officers to overthrow his regime failed in December 1967, he asserted his direct and undisputed leadership of Algeria.

 In 1971 he imposed state control on the oil industry, at the cost of ending Algeria’s special relationship with France.
 In 1976 his government issued a National Charter and then a new constitution, both adopted by referendum.
 Negotiating important industrial contracts with Western countries and at the same time maintaining close but independent relations with the Soviet bloc, Boumediene became a leading figure in the nonaligned movement.